Walking in Memphis: Background

 American country music band Lonestar reached number eight on the Hot Country Songs chart and number 61 on the Billboard Hot 100 in 2003 with a remake of "Walking in Memphis" released as a single off the album From There to Here: Greatest Hits.
-This version was featured on Smallville Season 3, Episode 5 "Perry" when Perry White returns to Metropolis.

 Lonestar's lead vocalist Richie McDonald recalled that, during the two years of the band's inaugural phase as a bar band, "Walking in Memphis" was a staple of their set list from the beginning: "After we got our record deal, we stopped doing [any] cover songs but ... a few years later, [we were] in Memphis, Tennessee getting ready to do a benefit for St. Jude's down on Beale Street" – i.e. St. Jude Children's Research Hospital – "[and] we thought this would be a good time to do 'Walking in Memphis,' because we were right there on Beale ...
 One of the label guys was there [and] said, "Y'all should record that."
 We started doing it in our live shows and it just became something we wanted to put out."

 Charts

 Other versions

-In the summer of 2005, Wouter (nl), the runner-up in Idool 2004, spent eleven weeks in the top 20 of the Flemish chart with his version of "Walking in Memphis", the track spending three weeks at #3: the track was included on Rock On, Wouter's only album release to-date.
-"Walking in Memphis" became a #5 hit in Sweden in December 2009 via a remake by Calle Kristiansson, the runner-up finalist in Idol 2009.
+In the summer of 2005, Wouter (nl), the runner-up in Idool 2004, spent eleven weeks in the top 20 of the Flemish chart with his version of "Walking in Memphis", with the track spending three weeks at No. 3.
+The track was included on Rock On, Wouter's only album release to-date.

+"Walking in Memphis" became a No. 5 hit in Sweden in December 2009 via a remake by Calle Kristiansson, the runner-up finalist in Idol 2009.
 Kristiansson's version of "Walking in Memphis" was included on his self-titled album issued in January 2010.

 A concert performance of "Walking in Memphis" by Eric Church was featured in the first installment of the 15-LP (vinyl) box set of Church recordings titled 61 Days in Church.

-English heavyweight boxer Tyson Fury covered the song a capella and adopted into "Walking in Las Vegas," during the post-fight interview to celebrate the victory against Deontay Wilder in their third fight, which ended in 11th–round knockout.
+English heavyweight boxer Tyson Fury covered the song a capella adopted into "Walking in Las Vegas", during the post-fight interview to celebrate the victory against Deontay Wilder in their third fight, which ended in an 11th–round knockout.

-On November 20, 2021, the song and music video were parodied on Saturday Night Live.
-The sketch ("Walking in Staten") featured Cohn along with Pete Davidson, Big Wet, and Method Man.